PUT A FACE TO THE NAME

 Emma’s background is in the arts, having completed a diploma in foundation studies in Art and Design and an MA in the history of art and design.
 She has previously worked in retail merchandising for various fashion brands.
 Emma’s creative talents, both in design and writing, are always innovative and perceptive to her client’s brief.
 Emma has a love of painting and sketching, but these days her artistic endeavors consist more of potato printing and making lolly stick people with her children, than painting watercolours!

 Geoff is our digital editor.
-He graduated from Cardiff University with a degree in English literature and a postgraduate certificate in applied linguistics.
-Previously a teacher, he worked in education for nearly 20 years.
-He now uses his passion for reading and writing—and a keen eye for detail—to support others in telling their stories.
-He takes great pride and pleasure in working within the rare disease community.
-When he is not working, he enjoys the great outdoors and spending time with his family.
+After gaining a degree in English literature and a postgraduate certificate in applied linguistics, he worked in the education sector for twenty years, teaching in schools in the UK and overseas, as well as serving as an examiner and writing a textbook.
+He now takes immense pride and pleasure in working with the rare disease community to share the stories that matter to them.
+When he is not editing or writing, he enjoys reading, the great outdoors and spending time with his family.

 Business Development Associate